george-steel/sigdigs-ebook/md-content/glossary.md

 well as elected Tribunes from other constituent bodies.

 Záh Kardja
-:   The "Sword of Záh," one of the death squads of **Gellert Grindelwald** during his reign of terror.
+:   The “Sword of Záh,” one of the death squads of **Gellert Grindelwald** during his reign of terror.
 Named in honor of the Hungarian Felician Záh.
 See also **Hírnökei**.